-- 4.1 Numerous planning applications have been made for the property, as follows: - 2004/95398 Erection of two storey extension.
-Given conditional full permission. - 2005/91961 Erection of conservatory.
-Given conditional full permission, although never implemented. - 4.2 To note, there are no examples of two rear storey extensions of a similar design that prosed within close proximity to the site.
+4.1 Numerous planning applications have been made for the property, as follows:

+2004/95398 - Erection of two storey extension.
+Given conditional full permission.

+2005/91961 - Erection of conservatory.
+Given conditional full permission, although never implemented.

-- 5.0 HISTORY OF NEGOTIATIONS (including revisions to the scheme): - 5.1 Amendments were sought in order to reduce the scale of the extension to the rear, in particular reducing the projection of the two storey rear extension and reducing the width of the raised decking area. - 5.2 Amended plans were received on 18/02/2019 that reduced the maximum projection from 4m to 3.6m, meaning the extension is to project 1.4m beyond the adjoining property.
-Amended plans also reduced the width of the decking that ran the full width of the property, of which is now at a width of 5.7m. - 5.3 Furthermore, details regarding parking arrangements for the site were requested in order to clearly demonstrate that at least two vehicles can be parked to the rear.
-An amended location plan was received on 25/02/2019 showing two vehicle spaces. - 5.4 It was acknowledged that these amendments reduced the overall scale and projection of the rear extension, although it was desired for the extension to be in line with the neighbouring property at no. 37.
-This was conveyed to the agent via email correspondence, but the applicant not willing to set the extension back further.
+5.0 HISTORY OF NEGOTIATIONS (including revisions to the scheme):

+5.1 Amendments were sought in order to reduce the scale of the extension to the rear, in particular reducing the projection of the two storey rear extension and reducing the width of the raised decking area and details of parking.
+A final set of amended plans were received on 18 September 2019 which reduced the projection of the first floor extension to the extent that this overcame the reason for refusal in the original committee report.